oookli/boilerplate-4.2-custom-template-sass/README.md

 ## Custom version

-This version also include custom sass mixin, modules, classes and other and haml
+This version requires [FireApp](https://github.com/handlino/FireApp) and also include custom sass mixin, modules, classes and other and haml